TiSpace/ScioSense_ENS190-README.md/README.md

 ## ⚠️ Warranty
 This is a **private project**.

-No warranty or responsibility is assumed for using this code.
+No warranty or responsibility is assumed by using this code.